 At McHenry Pressure Cleaning Systems, we know the toll that salt corrosion can take on machinery.
 That’s why we offer a full range of cleaning products to stop this mineral in its tracks.
 Our equipment protects metal substances from further corrosion.

-It’s important to understand the causes of corrosion, the physical and financial damage it causes, and the prevention of corrosion.
+It’s important to understand the causes of corrosion, the physical and financial damage it causes, and how to prevent it.

-Though salt treated roads are less slick and much safer for driving, the salt does a real number on vehicles.
-The chemical concoction of oxygen and impurities releases ions on metallic surfaces.
-This chemical reaction results in a powerful recipe for salt corrosion.
+Though salt-treated roads are less slick and much safer for driving, the salt causes havoc on vehicles.
+The chemical concoction of oxygen and impurities releases ions on metallic surfaces; this chemical reaction results in a powerful recipe for salt corrosion.

 Brine is sprayed on as a liquid; its telltale sign is leaving lines on the highway.
 It sticks to and penetrates smaller spaces much more effectively than salt solutions.
-Brine is also safer for other drivers.
-Because it’s a liquid, it won’t bounce up and hit your car.
-Brine is a much more economical solution than road salt.
+Brine is also safer for other drivers and is a much more economical solution than road salt.
+Also, because it’s a liquid, it won’t bounce up and hit your car.

-“Brine is highly effective, but can cause serious damage to vehicles if it’s not immediately addressed,” said Bob Baboian, a fellow with the National Association of Corrosive Engineers.
+“Brine is highly effective but can cause serious damage to vehicles if it’s not immediately addressed,” said Bob Baboian, a fellow with the National Association of Corrosion Engineers.

-Just as it more effectively penetrates road spaces, so too does brine coat and cling to the surfaces of your car or truck, both outside and in the undercarriage.
-According to Washington Post reporter Ashley Halsey III, “Brine wants to eat through your car like a school of hungry piranhas.”
+Just as it more effectively penetrates road spaces, brine also coats and clings to the surfaces of your car or truck, both outside and in the undercarriage.

 Braving the Storm

-You made it through an ice storm and are relieved to be pulling into your driveway or bay.
-But the salt or brine on your vehicle is just getting to work.
-In fact, the rust process has already begun.
+You made it through an ice storm and are relieved to be pulling into your driveway or bay, but the salt or brine on your vehicle is just getting to work.
+In fact, the rusting process has already begun.
 If the salt mixture remains on your vehicle, it creates irreparable damage.

 Corrosion can eat away at the frame of your vehicle, as well as in other places that are harder to see.
 Water and salt are kicked up in the underbelly of your car, where they sit and corrode.
 The DMV says the following areas are most at risk: